dustinpfister/videoground-beta-world/videos/samp-tracker/README.md

 * (done) blank lines can be used to carry a note
 * (done) get amp values working
 * (done) display waveform and amp values

-* () I might want at least one common param that is used to set the waveform alpha
+* (done) I want at least one common param that is used to set the waveform alpha

+* () I want to get the final wave alphas to be in sync with per second, rather than per set of lines

 <!-- maybe? -->
 * () have a fixed 0-99 scale for amplitude